 - Choosing representative examples of Reconciliation failures and analyzing Reconciliation Job logs and data exports to identify the root cause of failure.

-Recommended sequence to investigate CMDB data issues
+Best practice process to investigate CMDB data issues

-When symptoms of CMDB data issues occur, it is a good practice to verify CMDB data using the following steps:
+When symptoms of CMDB data issues occur, it is a good practice to verify CMDB data by using the following steps:

 - Use cmdbdiag to fix data issues.